 Omitting debts – leaving out student loans, car payments, or other financial obligations.

-Straw buyer schemes – applying for a loan on behalf of another person who cannot qualify.
+Straw buyer schemes – straw buyers apply for a loan on behalf of another person who cannot qualify.

 Even if the borrower repays the loan on time, the initial false statements can still constitute a federal crime.
 The government doesn’t have to show that the bank lost money—only that the false statements were material and made with intent to deceive.